How to Turn Your Sarasota Business Website Into a 24/7 Lead Generation Machine

 Page Speed: The Most Overlooked Conversion Factor

 Page speed is not a technical concern reserved for developers.
 It is a direct conversion factor.
-A one-second delay in page load time decreases conversions by 7 percent, according to data cited by SiteBuilderReport in January 2026.
+A one-second delay in page load time decreases conversions by 7 percent, in January 2026.
 For a local business receiving 500 monthly visitors with a 2 percent conversion rate, that single second of delay costs roughly 7 leads per month.

 The most impactful improvements for local business websites are also the simplest.
 Compress images before uploading them.
 Use a content delivery network so your site loads quickly for visitors in Sarasota, Bradenton, and across Southwest Florida.
 Remove unused plugins or scripts.
 Defer any JavaScript that does not need to load immediately.
 Google's Core Web Vitals report in Google Search Console shows exactly where your site is losing speed and, by extension, where it is losing leads.